Diocese of Prato: Creation of diocese

 The diocese of Prato was created on 22 September 1653, by Pope Innocent X in the bull "Redemptoris Nostri".
 It was permanently attached, aeque personaliter, to the diocese of Pistoia.
-The collegiate church of S. Stefano and its Chapter of Canons was suppressed, and in its place the cathedral of S. Stefano was established, administered and served by a corporation called the Chapter, consisting of the Provost, five dignities (the Primicerius, the Archpriest, the Archdeacon, the Dean, and the Treasurer) and nineteen canons.
+The collegiate church of S. Stefano became the Cathedral of the new diocese and its Chapter of Canons became a Cathedral chapter, consisting of the Provost, five dignities (the Primicerius, the Archpriest, the Archdeacon, the Dean, and the Treasurer) and nineteen canons.
 The motive forces behind the promotion were Cardinal Carlo de'Medici, Bishop of Ostia, Dean of the College of Cardinals, and Provost Commendatory of S. Stefano di Prato; and his nephew, Ferdinando II de' Medici, Grand Duke of Tuscany.
 Duke Ferdinand raised the oppidum of Prato to the rank of civitas in recognition of its greater importance.

 The diocese became independent when the Diocese of Pistoia e Prato was split by Pope Pius XII on 25 January 1954.
 The seat of the bishop was to be in the cathedral of S. Stefano, which had been a cathedral since 1653.
 The cathedral was named a minor basilica on 31 July 1996, by Pope John Paul II.